Variational Principles on Geometric Rough Paths and the L\'{e}vy Area Correction

-Figures \ref{fig4}, \ref{fig5} demonstrate the Wong-Zakai anomaly, as equation \eqref{srbcoloured} converges to equation \eqref{srblevy}, rather than the expected stochastic rigid body solution in Figure \ref{fig1} with no additional torque terms, illustrating the results of Section \ref{sec:3}.
-Most notable in our figures is the stark disagreement in long time behaviour between the coloured-noise approximation of the system and the true system.
-Namely, convergence to the north pole is expected in the true system whilst the additional torque of the L\'evy area produces convergence in an entirely separate region of the sphere.
-We remark that although in many situations L\'evy area correction effects could be small or even negligible, our example demonstrates the possibility of noticeable effects on the solution behaviour.
+The figures in this section are demonstrations of what is often referred to as the Wong-Zakai anomaly.
+Equations of the form \eqref{srbcoloured} approximate the behaviour of \eqref{srblevy}, rather than the expected stochastic rigid body solution in Figure \ref{fig1} with no additional torque terms.
+As predicted in the results of Section \ref{sec:3} we have disagreement in long time behaviour via changes in the Gibbs measure.
+Namely, convergence to the north pole which is expected for the stochastic rigid body with dissipation does not always occur due to the additional torque of the L\'evy area.
+We instead observe convergence to a separate region of the sphere depending on the nature of the noise we select.